parallelUQ/PUQ/examples/Example5/README.rst

 Active Learning for Data-Efficient Calibration of Stochastic Simulation Models.

-**Instructions for running the illustrative examples with the active learning procedurel**
+**Instructions for running the illustrative examples with the active learning procedure**

 To replicate the figures below, respectively: